mYoda/Taskly/README.md

 ## Notes
 - No real backend or persistence: all data is stored locally in memory or via FileClient.
 - No UI polish: focus is on business logic and architecture, but UI includes meaningful animations and transitions.
-- All code and comments are in English.